SiaFoundation/docs/renting/setting-up-renterd/macos.md

   `renterd` needs a stable internet connection and open network access in order to store and retrieve data on the Sia network.

 * **Operating System Compatibility:**
-  You will need to ensure you download the correct `renterd` binary for your version of MacOS.
-To do this, click on the Apple icon in the top left corner of your toolbar, then click "About This Mac".
-The processor/chips will read one of the following identifiers.

-  - **x86_64** — `MacOS AMD64`
-  - **M1, M2** — `MacOS ARM64`
+  `renterd` is supported on the following macOS versions:
+  - macOS 12: Monterey (Star)
+  - macOS 13: Ventura (Rome)
+  - macOS 14: Sonoma (Sunburst)

-* **System Updates:** Ensure that your MacOS is up to date with the latest system updates, as these updates can contain important security fixes and improvements.
+* **System Updates:** Ensure that your macOS is up to date with the latest system updates, as these updates can contain important security fixes and improvements.

 * **Hardware Requirements:**
   A stable setup that meets the following specifications is recommended.
 Not meeting these requirements may result in preventing slabs from uploading and can lead to a loss of data.